Turner-Engineering/autosa/README.md

 # Development

-- GUI can be built with python simple gui
+- GUI is built with [pysimplegui](https://www.pysimplegui.org/en/latest/)
-- Build can be done with pyinstaller
+- Build is done with [pyinstaller](https://pyinstaller.org/en/stable/)

 ## Building

 This project uses [PyInstaller](https://pyinstaller.org/en/stable/) to convert the python scripts and packages into a single, distributable `.exe` file.

 The build is done by executing the `build.py` file.
 The output executable (`.exe`) file will be located in `root/install/dist`.
 The `/install/build` folder are the temporary files used by PyInstaller to create the executable.
 I don't know what the `.spec` file is, but it doesn't seem to be required to run the executable.

+## Required Python Packages

+- pyvisa
+- pysimplegui

+# Installation

+1. Install NI-VISA.
+This allows Autosa to communicate with the instrument.
+2. Download `installation/dist/Autosa.exe` and run